 The logo of this period has been simplified:

-The designers made the snake thin and added a coil to it opposite the horizontal crossbar of the cross, and they silvered the edge of the circle.
+The designers made the snake thin and added a coil opposite the horizontal crossbar of the cross, and they silvered the edge of the circle.

 1947 – 1948

-There was a radical change in the design of the logo: in this version, it acquired a red-yellow color.
-The borders of the inner circle have disappeared, so the cross, Biscione serpent, crown, and wriggling figure are surrounded by text.
-Moreover, this is the first time that a company name is written without a hyphen.
-The background of the sign is scarlet, the color of all elements is yellow, the edging is black.
+The logo’s design underwent a radical change: in this version, it is red-yellow.
+The inner circle’s borders have disappeared, so the cross, Biscione serpent, crown, and wriggling figure are surrounded by text.
+Moreover, this is the first time a company name is written without a hyphen.
+The sign’s background is scarlet, all elements are yellow, and the edging is black.
 The Flemish knots have turned into two undulating strokes.

 1948 – 1950

 Designers returned color to the emblem.
 Every detail is now painted.
 The right side is blue with a green serpent, a golden crown, and a red man.
 The left side is white with a large red cross.
-An inner circle has also appeared, surrounded by a thin black line.
+An inner circle also appears, surrounded by a thin black line.
 A strip of triple stitches runs along the edge.
-This ornament has been carried over from the previous logo.
+This ornament continues the previous logo.

 1950 – 1971

 The changes affected the shape of figures and elements.
-Now they are strictly geometric.
+Now, they are strictly geometric.
 The cross is detached from the frame, and the serpent is enlarged.
-The border of the logo resembles an ancient Greek pattern made up of small strokes and circles.
+The logo’s border resembles an ancient Greek pattern of small strokes and circles.
 The “R” is now downsized, and the letters in the word “Milano” are merged, so it looks narrow.

 1971 – 1972